ELITR/SLTev/README.md

 ![SLTev architecture](https://raw.githubusercontent.com/ELITR/SLTev/4a1c846c1d94bb49b92878cd452953c8e7633f30/docs/SLTev-elitr-testset-connection.svg)

-SLTev has four types of evaluating modules that each one of which supports multiple input and candidate files and calculates score types.
+SLTev has four types of evaluating modules, and each of the modules supports multiple input and candidate files and calculates score types.

 In the following table, for each module, input, candidate, and score types are shown.